 - Traveler Retention:

 Another problem being faced is the retention problem.
-In order to grow, the company needs to retain its travellers so that they do not choose a hotel on their next vacations.
-In order to retain them, it gives offers, promotional codes and credits to frequent travelers.
-As a solution to this problem, it also sends such promotions to hosts as to motivate them to take a vacation and stay in an Airbnb at their favourite destination.
+To grow, the company needs to retain its travelers so that they do not choose a hotel room on their next vacations.
+To retain them, it gives offers, promotional codes, and credits to frequent travelers.
+As a solution to this problem, it also sends such promotions to hosts to motivate them to take a vacation and stay in an Airbnb at their favorite destination.

 The Future of Airbnb:

-Airbnb is already a multi billion dollar company and is sure to grow further.
+Airbnb is already a multi-billion dollar company and is sure to grow further.
 Having a presence in 190+ countries across the world, it is now concentrating to further increase the daily transactions on its platform.
-The unique business model of Airbnb has become stronger as people prefer staying at an Airbnb inn rather than a hotel.
+The unique business model of Airbnb has become stronger as people prefer staying at an Airbnb rather than a hotel.

 Get in touch with us and know how we can help you own the next Airbnb Clone!